redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 other branches).
 We also specify the URL this deployment is going to live in, so Github knows where this lives and populates [activity log](https://github.com/ruiramos/nextjs-netlify-ghactions/deployments/activity_log?environment=production) accordingly.
-The way we're parsing the output of the Netlify deploy command to extract the live and log URLs is a bit scary, it's based on how the [official Netlify Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) does it.
+The way we're parsing the output of the Netlify deploy command to extract the live and log URLs might look bit scary, it's based on code from the [official Netlify Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) so I think we're ok.

-To access all the configuration for your enviroments, head to your project `Settings` and click `Environments` on the left hand side menu and, finally, the environemnt name.
+To access all the configuration for your enviroments, head to your project `Settings` and click `Environments` on the left hand side menu and, finally, the environment name.

-The preview deployment workflow currently looks like this:
+On the other hand, the preview deployment workflow currently looks like this:

 ```yaml
 name: Pull Request build+deploy